 Take along several credit cards and keep them in separate places.
 If one gets stolen, you have the backups.

 I had no trouble using my Visa credit card when I traveled in Spain in 2011.
 Now, most of Europe is using Chip-and-PIN cards, which have a microchip in them.
 Many places still swipe the cards, but they may have to try several times to get it to function.
 Currently, the only Chip-and-PIN credit card available for the general public in the U.S. is the Globe Trek Rewards Visa from Andrews Federal Credit Union.
 You might ask your bank or credit union if they are offering this or cards with the EMV chip (EuroPay, MasterCard, and Visa).
-For more information on EMV, see American travelers’ 2012 guide to chip-and-PIN cards.
+For more information on EMV, see Your Guide to Chip and Pin Technology

 Travelers checks once considered the safest way to travel, are now more of a hassle than other forms of money.
 It may be difficult to find a place to accept them, especially if you are not at a bank during work hours.
 You may want to carry some as a backup or emergency money, but they are not practical for daily use.